oupashabangu/alx-system_engineering-devops/0x02-shell_redirections/README.md

-ls -la > ls_cwd_content writes into a file tail -1 iacta ?? iacta script that dupulicates the last line of the file find . -type d -not -name '.' | wc -l counts number of directories and sub-directories ls -t1 | head -n 10 script that prints newest files in current directorie
+ls -la > ls_cwd_content writes into a file tail -1 iacta ?? iacta script that dupulicates the last line of the file find . -type d -not -name '.' | wc -l counts number of directories and sub-directories ls -t1 | head -n 10 script that prints newest files in current directories sort | uniq -u takes words as inputs and and prints words that only apear exactly once